SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

-Vila Spiza – city center, details
+Vila Spiza – city centre, details

-Konoba Marjan - city center, details
+Konoba Marjan - city centre, details

-Konoba Matoni - city center, details
+Konoba Matoni - city centre, details

 Kantun Paulina – the best “čevapčići” in Split, details

-Zlatna ribica – fresh inexpensive sea food, details
+Zlatna ribica – fresh inexpensive seafood, details

 Fife - inexpensive local dishes, fish and meat, details